igeorge0902/Gateway/dalogin/README.md

 Apache HTTPD configuration files are included that you should use to get started.

-Cache Settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):
+Sample cache and CORS settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):
+- CORS settings have no effect in this project according the single domain environment

   <IfModule mod_headers.c>
     Header unset X-Powered-By